jlmelville/smallvis/docs/ncvis.md

 Without this correction, we assume that $p_{i}^-$ is a constant.
 Is this a good assumption?
-While it is true that the number of non-zero entries in the rows of the k-nearest neighbor adjacency matrix are constant, after symmetrization the number of non-zero entries in the rows of the mutual nearest neighbor adjancency matrix, $V$ (which is normalized to form $P$) is *not* constant.
+While it is true that the number of non-zero entries in the rows of the k-nearest neighbor adjacency matrix are constant, after symmetrization the number of non-zero entries in the rows of the mutual nearest neighbor adjacency matrix, $V$ (which is normalized to form $P$) is *not* constant.

 In a lot of cases, the difference isn't very large, but for datasets where hubs